maybleMyers/chromaforge/README.md

 ## Fork of forge to use Chroma!

-This is a fork with the patch from https://github.com/croquelois/forgeChroma preinstalled thanks @croquelois && @lllyasviel !
+This is a fork with the patch from https://github.com/croquelois/forgeChroma preinstalled thanks Thanks to [@croquelois](https://github.com/croquelois) && [@lllyasviel](https://github.com/lllyasviel)!
 I am going to keep updating it with new features.
 Suggestions are welcome.

 To use: